inato/junior-take-home-test/README.md

 - [ ] Send us the link and tell us approximatively how much time you spent on this assignment

 ## Related documentation
+You will find below the documentation related to each tool/framework/language used in our tech stack.
+Please not that you **do not need to read all these docs before diving in the code**.
+Looking at existing code and occasionally confirm assumptions by looking at the documentation should be enough for this take home test.
 - Language: [TypeScript](https://www.typescriptlang.org/)
 - Database: [pg](https://www.postgresql.org/docs/)
 - SQL query builder: [knex](https://knexjs.org/)